Director of Research Strategy

 Professor, Health Metrics Sciences

 Prof. Simon Iain Hay

 DPhil, DSc, FMedSci

-Simon I. Hay is a Professor in the Department of Health Metrics Sciences in the School of Medicine at the University of Washington.
-He is the Director of Geospatial Science at the Institute for Health Metrics and Evaluation (IHME).
+Simon I. Hay is a Professor in the Department of Health Metrics Sciences in the School of Medicine at the University of Washington, and Director of Research Strategy at the Institute for Health Metrics and Evaluation (IHME).
 His career has focused on spatial and temporal aspects of infectious disease epidemiology to support the more rational implementation of disease control.
-He now leads the Local Burden of Disease team at IHME, an international collaboration of researchers from a wide variety of academic disciplines, with the objective of improving the outputs and outcomes of infectious disease cartography.

 Prof. Hay was awarded the Scientific Medal (2008) of the Zoological Society of London and the Back Award (2012) of the Royal Geographical Society for research contributing to public health policy.
 He has also been awarded the Bailey K. Ashford Medal (2013) of the American Society of Tropical Medicine and Hygiene (ASTMH) and the Chalmers Memorial Medal (2015) of the Royal Society of Tropical Medicine and Hygiene (RSTMH), both for exceptional contributions to tropical medicine.
 Most recently, he was awarded the “10 to End” innovator prize in 2019 from Malaria no More (https://www.malarianomore.org).
 The prize is presented for innovation helping to make the end of malaria possible in our lifetimes; specifically using “big data” and geospatial science to work to end malaria and other diseases.